 Standards of Selection

 Yale Divinity School welcomes applications from graduates of accredited national and international colleges or universities.
 Applicants are selected on the basis of academic ability and potential; leadership qualities; spiritual maturity; emotional stability; interpersonal communication skills; seriousness of purpose; personal initiative; and creativity.
 All completed applications are read, discussed, and evaluated by an Admissions Committee made up of faculty members, graduating students, and administrators.
+The Admissions Committee makes its determination based on each applicant’s completed application, any supplemental materials submitted by the applicant, and (if applicable) prior conversations or interviews with a member of the admissions staff or a representative.
 Admissions decisions are made without regard to, or knowledge of, the applicant’s financial circumstances.

 A liberal arts degree with work in the humanities and social sciences provides the best preparation for theological study.
 Some previous work in the field of religion is appropriate, but not mandatory; broad experience in other fields is beneficial.
 Candidates who have degrees in areas other than liberal arts must demonstrate their readiness to evaluate literary texts, to marshal cogent evidence for a line of reasoning and argumentation, and to write clear research papers and expository essays.